speedydelete/spacew/README.md

-Space weather prediction program, using AI.
+Space weather prediction program and Discord bot using AI.
 (Doesn't actually predict yet, I'll add that soon)

 Python 3.12+ only.